Ez3D-Rocketry/5-Ez-Variations/README.md

 In my early days of 3D printing, I struggled to complete taller prints.
 In fact, 3D printing can often be an exercise in frustration.
 This is why I focused on short fin cans.

 That said, I have added a Ez3D-Mini with a the fully printed body tube.
 Empty mass is 10g (+30%) heavier than the part cardboard body tube version.
-Has not been flown.
 Where/How to attach the recovery harness?
-I will drill a small hole in the fin and cut an slot in the top of the tube.
+I drilled a small hole in the fin and nose cone.
+Still flies just fine on a A3 with 4 seconds of delay.
+A10-3T and A3-2T work as well

 ![IMG_8643](https://github.com/user-attachments/assets/c7919181-2532-4b64-941a-cb67dbfd9917)